Setting Up a Closed Mode Flex Station

 • If a certificate selection dialog box does appear, then you can make the selection now, and set Remember selection so that the certificate does not have to be selected each time.

-• The Flex Client application starts in closed mode with the provided credentials.
+1. The Flex client application starts in closed mode with the provided credentials.